ropoko/ropoko/README.md

 outside work, I like to build random stuff with Lua.

 ### Contact
-Find me on mastodon: @ropoko@mastodon.gamedev.place
+Find me on mastodon: @ropoko (mastodon.gamedev.place)